HankB/HA-host-monitor/README.md

 the time since last update compared to a constant stored in the database and an exception reported for any overdue hosts.

+## Reliability of Broker Connection

+Due to the nature of this task, it is of upmost importance that the connection to the broker be absolutely reliable.
+It must recover from the following
+conditions:

+* Loss of network connectivity on the client
+* loss of network connectivity on the broker host
+* reboot of broker host
+* shutdown and restart of broker service

+Initial testing with `mosquitto_sub` indicates it reliably performs this function.
+With some additional logic the `paho-mqtt` module can do this as well.

 ## Components

 1. Process to create and edit database entries.